wizardozi/sf-file-explorer/README.md

 # Salesforce File Explorer (Experience Cloud)

 This Lightning Web Component (LWC) + Apex project provides a custom file management system for Experience Cloud users.
-It mimics a standard folder/file system interface (like macOS Finder or Google Drive), allowing Community Users to upload, preview, and manage files linked to their Contact records.
+It mimics a standard folder/file system interface (like Dropbox or Google Drive), allowing Community Users to upload, preview, and manage files linked to their Contact records.

 ## Features

-- 🔡 **Alphabetized Folder Tree** — Auto-generates folders (A, B, C...) per user based on Contact name.
+- **Folder Tree** — Auto-generates folders (A, B, C...) per Contact based on User profile.
-- 📁 **User-Specific File Views** — Each user sees the same folder structure but only their own files.
+- **User-Specific File Views** — Each user sees the same folder structure but only their own files.
-- 📤 **File Upload** — Upload files into specific folders with support for multiple file types.
+- **File Upload** — Upload files into specific folders with support for multiple file types.
-- 🔗 **File-to-Folder Linking** — Files are linked to folders using a custom junction object (`FolderFileLink__c`).
+- **File-to-Folder Linking** — Files are linked to folders using a custom junction object (`FolderFileLink__c`).
-- 🖼 **Preview Modal** — Inline preview of uploaded files with options to download or close.
+- **Preview Modal** — Inline preview of uploaded files with options to download or close.
-- 🧪 **Test Coverage** — Apex classes are test-covered to support packaging and deployment.
+- **Test Coverage** — Apex classes are test-covered to support packaging and deployment.

 ## Tech Stack

 - **Frontend:** Lightning Web Components (LWC)
 - **Backend:** Apex (Triggers, Classes, Future Methods)
-- **Data Model:** `ContentDocument`, `ContentDocumentLink`, `Folder__c`, `FolderFileLink__c`, `Contact`
+- **Data Model:** `ContentDocument`, `ContentDocumentLink`, `ContentVersion`, `Folder__c`, `FolderFileLink__c`, `Contact`, `User`
 - **Experience Cloud:** Designed for logged-in community users

 ---